Sustainability & my carbon footprint

 *My website is hosted with a provider who provide green web hosting by default.

-Given 1500 monthly visits to my website, and a 40-60 split between new and returning visitors, its carbon footprint is 141.57g CO2 per month.
+Given 1800 monthly visits to my website, and a 50-50 split between new and returning visitors, its carbon footprint is 154g CO2 per month.
 This is equivalent to:

-- Driving 0.24 miles in a Tesla Model S [less than a quarter of a mile]
+- Driving a quarter of a mile in a Tesla Model S

 - Watching 1 hour of Netflix in HD